Our Verdict

 Warmth

-The Nation Plus winter boot has just 200 grams of Thinsulate insulation.
-At first glance, we thought it would be one of the coldest boots in our test.
-In reality, it performs well against boots with double the insulation.
+The Nation Plus winter boot has just 200 grams of Thinsulate insulation in the removable liner.
+We initially thought it would be one of the colder boots tested, but it performed well against boots with double the insulation.
 This is because the insulation is allowed to maintain its loft, while other boots compress their insulation by sewing it behind an inner liner material.
-The sole is thick rubber and provides good insulation from cold concrete and asphalt.
-A thin metallic lining is sewn into the bottom of the boot liner to increase its R-Value, blocking heat transfer from your feet to the ground.
+The sole is a thick rubber and provides good insulation from cold concrete and asphalt seeping into the bottom of the boot.
+A thin metallic lining is sewn into the bottom of the boot liner to increase its R-value and block heat transfer from your feet to the ground.

 Water Resistance